Posted by JRon September 04, 2014 Videos DIY /

 Call John for screen service in Wellington FL, 33414..
 561-798-3132

-The manufacture stopped making that screen for screen enclosures because of all the problems.
+The manufacture does not recommend BetterVue screen for screen enclosures because of all the problems.
 BetterVue is still made for window screens.

 For service in Wellington FL call John at 561-798-3132